WindowsAzure-TrainingKit-RU/HOL-BuildingAppsWithCaching/README.md

 Hands-On Labs are sets of step-by-step guides that are designed to help you learn how to use key Windows Azure services and features.
 Each Lab provides instructions to guide you through the process of developing a complete application.

-In this lab, learn how to use the Windows Azure Caching service for both your ASP.NET session state and to cache data from your data-tier.
+In this lab, you will learn how to use the Windows Azure Caching service for both your ASP.NET session state and to cache data from your data-tier.
 You will see how the Caching service provides your application with a cache that provides low latency and high throughput without having to configure, deploy, or manage the service.

 > **Note:** You can download the latest build of the Windows Azure Training Kit which includes a tested version of this HOL from here: http://bit.ly/WindowsAzureTK.